Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Experiments

 \subsection{Synthetic datasets}

-We now provide a detailed description of the synthetic datasets used in experiments of Section~\ref{sec:exp}.
+We now provide a detailed description of the synthetic datasets used in experiments of Sec.~\ref{sec:exp}.

-For all experiments, the ground-truth $\bff$ is a random neural network with three hidden layers of $d_x$ units with Leaky-ReLU activations with negative slope of 0.2.
+For all experiments, the dimensionality of $X^t$ is $d_x = 20$ and the ground-truth $\bff$ is a random neural network with three hidden layers of $20$ units with Leaky-ReLU activations with negative slope of 0.2.
 The weight matrices are sampled according to a 0-1 Gaussian distribution and, to make sure $\bff$ is injective as assumed in all theorems of this paper, we orthogonalize its columns.
-Inspired by typical weight initialization in NN~\cite{pmlr-v9-glorot10a}, we rescale the weight matrices by $\sqrt{\frac{2}{1 + 0.2^2}}\sqrt{\frac{2}{d_{in} + d_{out}}}$ .
+Inspired by typical weight initialization in NN~\citep{pmlr-v9-glorot10a}, we rescale the weight matrices by $\sqrt{\frac{2}{1 + 0.2^2}}\sqrt{\frac{2}{d_{in} + d_{out}}}$ .
 The standard deviation of the Gaussian noise added to $\bff(z^t)$ is set to $\sigma = 10^{-2}$ throughout.
+All datasets consist of 1 million examples.

-We now present the different choices of ground-truth ${p(z^t \mid z^{t-1}, a^{t-1})}$ we explored in our experiments.
-In all four cases considered, it is a Gaussian with isotropic covariance independent of $(z^{t-1}, a^{t-1})$ and a mean given by some function $\mu(z^{t-1}, a^{t-1})$ carefully chosen to satisfy the assumptions of Theorem~\ref{thm:cont_c_sparse}~or~\ref{thm:sparse_temporal}.
+We now present the different choices of ground-truth ${p(z^t \mid z^{<t}, a^{<t})}$ we explored in our experiments.
+In all cases considered(except the experiment with $k=2$ of Fig.~\ref{fig:k2}), it is a Gaussian with covariance $0.0001I$ independent of $(z^{<t}, a^{<t})$ and a mean given by some function $\mu(z^{t - 1}, a^{t - 1})$ carefully chosen to satisfy the assumptions of Thm.~\ref{thm:combined}.
 Notice that we hence are in the case where $k=1$ which is not covered by the theory of~\citet{iVAEkhemakhem20a}.
-We suppose throughout that $d_z = d_a$.

-\paragraph{Trivial action sparsity (T-A).} In this setting, $d_a = d_x$ and the connectivity matrix between $A^{t-1}$ and $Z^t$ is diagonal, which trivialy implies that the graphical criterion of Theorem~\ref{thm:cont_c_sparse} is satisfied.
+We suppose throughout that $d_z = d_a = 10$.
+In all \textit{time-sparsity} experiments, sequences have length $T=2$.
+In \textit{action-sparsity} experiments, the value of $T$ has no consequence since we assume there is no time dependence.

+\paragraph{Temporal sparsity with diagonal dependencies (Fig.~\ref{fig:diag_non_diag}).} In this dataset, each $Z_i^t$ has only $Z_i^{t\shortminus 1}$ as parent.
+This trivially satisfies the graphical criterion of Thm.~\ref{thm:combined}.
 The mean function is given by

-where $\sin$ is applied element-wise and $W$ is a matrix sampled as follows.
-We sample each entry independently from a 0-1 Gaussian and orthogonalize its columns.
-We then change its eigenvalues by doing